 At this time, lane reservations and lap swim are only available at Pavilion Center Pool; those interested can call 702-229-1488 to make reservations.
 Daily fees for all city pools are $2 for ages 4-17 and 50+, $3 for ages 18-49; children ages 3 and younger are free.
 Restrooms will be open at all facilities; water fountains will remain closed.

 For youth sports, the only allowable use of city fields at this time is for practices.
 These practices must be socially distanced, with participants keeping six feet apart.
-In addition, the practices cannot be a gathering of more than 50 people.
+The practices cannot be a gathering of more than 50 people.
 There will be no sharing of equipment.
 In addition, tournaments and leagues can resume play with approval from the State.